armin-fx/BandedScad/doc/draft_matrix.md

   - `false` = default, size of matrix = `d` + 1
   - `true`  = short d×d matrix

+_Way of working in 3D:_
-procedure 1 (3D), `a` as angle:
+- procedure 1, `a` as angle:
   - vector `v` will split in
     - inclination angle, rotate around Y axis
     - and azimuthal angle, rotate around Z axis
   - make rotation around Y axis with inclination angle
   - make rotation around Z axis with azimuthal angle
   - make rotation around vector `v` with angle `a`

-procedure 2 (3D), `a` as orientation vector:
+- procedure 2, `a` as orientation vector:
   - make rotation from Z axis to vector `v`
   - make rotation around vector `v`, so that the originally X axis point to orientation vector `a`

+_Way of working in 2D:_
+- rotate the object from direction X axis to vector `v`
+- option `a` will be ignored

 #### matrix_rotate_to_vector_at [^][contents]
 [matrix_rotate_to_vector_at]: #matrix_rotate_to_vector_at-